 - I have to not get too caught up in arbitrary metrics.

-Success in weightlifting (or any endeavour) comes in a vacuum.
+Success in weightlifting (or any endeavour) doesn’t come in a vacuum.

-Firstly, recognising that no success comes by itself.
+Firstly, I recognise that that no success comes by itself.

 We all have genetic advantages and disadvantages.
 I’m a male and I’m pretty strong naturally.
 I’ve always been around 80-85 kg and find it relatively easy to put on muscle (and fat, unfortunately).